 Bitcoin and cryptocurrencies have gained a reputation for generating rapid wealth bringing in new types of investors eager to make a quick buck.
 Unfortunately, the novelty of the space and lack of technological understanding from the investor's side has opened up the floor for bad actors and scammers to enter the market and take advantage of investors' naivety.

 Scammers are gaining access to a market that's very vulnerable to attacks because it lacks worldwide regulation by governments to protect investors.
 As a new asset class, the lack of governance by authorities gives opportunities to criminals to take advantage of investors.
-Cryptocurrency scams can pay large dividends for bad actors with a reported $16 billion in stolen funds since 2012 and $1 billion in crypto lost during Q3 of 2021 alone.
+Cryptocurrency scams can pay large dividends for bad actors with billions stolen from crypto exchanges since 2012.

 Based on our research, the most common red flag or scams to be aware of in 2022 when buying or selling Bitcoin are: